idaholab/moose/modules/thermal_hydraulics/doc/content/modules/thermal_hydraulics/tutorials/single_phase_flow/step06.md

 !equation
 Nu = 0.03 Re^{0.9} Pr^{0.5}.

-To accomplish this, we define the Prandlt number using an [ADPrandtlNumberMaterial](ADPrandtlNumberMaterial.md) block.
-The Nusselt number is defined using an [ADParsedMaterial](ParsedMaterial.md), and the heat transfer coefficient is set using an [ADConvectiveHeatTransferCoefficientMaterial](ADConvectiveHeatTransferCoefficientMaterial.md) block.
+To accomplish this, we define the Prandtl number using an [ADPrandtlNumberMaterial.md] block.
+The Nusselt number is defined using an [ADParsedMaterial](ParsedMaterial.md), and the heat transfer coefficient is set using an [ADConvectiveHeatTransferCoefficientMaterial.md] block.
 Again, the block is restricted to the `hx/pri` block to avoid conflicting with the other closure set.

 !listing thermal_hydraulics/tutorials/single_phase_flow/06_custom_closures.i
          start=Pr_mat